SBDEV-FR/test_interview_frontend_apprenticeship/react/README.md

+Note : for the second task, there is a little error, i renamed the component file so it is easier for you, and i forgot to modify the t2app.js imports.

 # React Tasks

 Complete the following React tasks.
 You can use Create React App or a similar tool to set up your React project.